IBA-mainframe-dev/Global-Repository-for-Mainframe-Developers/zOS System operating/Mainframe automation solutions and best practices/Jenkins MF pipeline code example/README.md

 # Jenkins MF pipeline code example

 In this article, we want to give an example of a Jenkins Declarative Pipeline code, which implements the DevOps practices on the mainframe.
+This Jenkins pipeline example is not the only correct approach, since all cases are individual and the silver bullet does not exist - our goal is to help define the approaches and the tool stack to provide a clear example and a starting point from which to start your mainframe DevOps journey.

 *NOTE:* This pipeline is an example and is in the process of improvement and development.
 If you have any suggestions or comments, you can open an issue or create a pull request.